 The site is updated regularly and we are always on the look-out for new material to add.
 If you have any information, photographs, recordings or contact details for any of the disc-jockeys we haven't been able to trace, please get in touch.

 Stephen Bishop Stephen Bishop The son of a farmer from East Anglia, born on Christmas Day 1958, Stephen first became involved with Radio Caroline in 1977 when he helped to organise boat trips out to the ship.
 He was familiar with generators, having worked with them on the farm, and was called on to help keep the ship's power supply going.
 Caroline was off the air at the end of 1978 and start of 1979 but, despite being silent, the ship still needed a crew and Stephen volunteered to help.
 After a long period of inactivity, Caroline returned to the air at Easter 1979 and Stephen was heard on the air for the first time.
 His first show was on 17th April 1979.
 In February the following year he left the station and joined the Voice of Peace in the Middle East, using the name ‘Johnny Moss’.
 He then moved to Ireland where he was heard on a number of stations under both of those names as well as ‘Johnny Lewis’ (and, for a short while, ‘Herman Yates’).
 In February 1984 he worked aboard the Laser ship, the Communicator, and was heard on its test broadcasts.
 In August 1984 he returned to Radio Caroline on its new ship, the Ross Revenge, as Johnny Lewis, the name he still uses (see entry in The Pirate Radio Hall of Fame ‘Eighties Supplement’).
 After the end of Caroline's time at sea, he appeared on some of the station's restricted service broadcasts on land.
-He presented the Breakfast Show on KMFM 107.2 in Kent for some time but, after spells with community stations Academy FM, RFM Radio, Seaside Radio and Coastal Radio, he can now be heard on Caroline Community Radio, a station serving the Maldon District of Essex.
-He is also still be heard on the internet incarnation of Radio Caroline.
+He presented the Breakfast Show on KMFM 107.2 in Kent for some time but, after spells with community stations Academy FM, RFM Radio, Seaside Radio and Coastal Radio, he can now be heard on Caroline Coastal, and Caroline Flashback as well as the current incarnation of Radio Caroline.
 (Photo from ‘Offshore Echos’ magazine.
 Thanks to Johnny/Stephen for his assistance.)

 click to hear audio Stephen Bishop on one of his earliest shows for Radio Caroline, possibly his very first.
 The voice on the short advert belongs to Stevie Gordon.
 This clip is part of a longer recording shared by The Offshore Radio Archive (duration 3 minutes 31 seconds)